sylinhugo/Simple-Bitcoin-System/FinalProject/Part4/README.md

 2. `init` function has been implemented as an example showing how a function gets the inputs, calls functions in smart contracts, and writes the outputs back to the web client.
 3. You can change a cooler name and slogan of your app in `app/scr/index.html`.
 Remember not to modify other codes.
 4. For debugging, you can open the browser developer console to view any errors and warnings.

+## Submission
+Rename the `index.js` to `netid1-netid2.js` (sort netids in alphabetic order) and upload it on compass2g.
+Submission from one team member is sufficient.

 ## Demo